CS395-M/BytePairEncoding/README.md

   pass
 ```

+I should be able to copy-paste these functions into my own code, so they should not depend on any global variables.
+It is ok if they depend on external imports.
+If you are unsure how to do this, reach out to me.

 You may find it helpful to use the `Counter` datastructure from the built-in [`collections`](https://docs.python.org/3/library/collections.html) library.

 ## Comparison and Writeup